giovannipelosi/heating-consumptions-prediction/README.md

 ## data
 #### training data structure
 The data contains samples about the consumptions of electricity and heat of an hospital.
 The data is divided in three seasons and each season is subdivided in two groups: one containing the heating data and the other the electricity data.
-Finally for each of these gropus there are 28 datasets where each of them contains the data of 28 days (for training) and 1 (the next day) for testing.
+Finally for each of these groups there are 28 datasets where each of them contains the data of 28 days (for training) and 1 (the next day) for testing.
 For each day we have 24 samples (one per hour).
 More in details :
 - 1fold_out_tr contains the consumptions of the training data (the output of the training (heat or elec)